 2015 Dry Farming Demonstration Report - This report highlights what was done and the results for the first demonstration of dry farming vegetables in Corvallis at the OSU Oak Creek Center for Urban Horticulture.

 California Ag Water Stewardship Initiative - The California Agricultural Water Stewardship Initiative (CAWSI) aims to raise awareness about approaches to agricultural water management that support the viability of agriculture, conserve water, and protect ecological integrity in California.

-Dry Farming Project Continues to Expand - Oregon Small Farm New article highlights the multiple research projects engaging with the Dry Farming Collaborative in 2018
+Dry Farming Project Continues to Expand - Oregon Small Farm News article highlights the multiple research projects engaging with the Dry Farming Collaborative in 2018.

-Innovations in Dryland Farming - This article by Kym Pykorny in Oregon's Agricultural Progress highlights how we examples of how we are growing food with far less water in Eastern and Western Oregon.
+Innovations in Dryland Farming - This article by Kym Pykorny in Oregon's Agricultural Progress highlights examples of how we are growing food with far less water in Eastern and Western Oregon.

 Common Misconceptions and Key Points About Dry Farming - Case Study of Dry Farmer with More than 40 Years of Experience - A 2014 case study of a grower who farmed in CA without any form of irrigation for 40 years before retiring to 9.6 acres in Veneta, OR in 2007 where he now farms with no water rights.

 Dry Farming Vegetables: One Farmer's Approach to Building Soil, Conserving Water, and Producing Great Tasting Tomatoes - A 2013 case study of Jeannie Berg, a fruit and vegetable grower in Monmouth, OR.